Children’s Camps

 How many spots are there?
 Is there a waitlist?

-There are 96 open spots in total – up to 16 spots per week.
-Due to room capacities, we are filling the rooms with 8 girls and 8 boys per week.
-Please indicate your child’s gender identity on the form and we will ensure a comfortable placement.
+In 2024 there were 96 open spots in total – up to 16 spots per week.
+Due to room capacities, we were filling the rooms with 8 girls and 8 boys per week.

 Where do children stay?